Does Pennsylvania Limit The Damages I Can Receive For a Personal Injury?

 When Damages Can Be Capped

 There are instances where personal injury damages can be capped.
 For damages are against Commonwealth parties, the damages are capped at $250,000 if they arise from the same cause.
 Overall, they cannot exceed $1 million.
 Damages against a local government or local agencies are capped at $500,000.
-Finally, there is a cap on punitive damages.
-As a general rule, punitive damages should not be more than two times the actual damages awarded.
+Finally, there is a limitation on punitive damages.
+As a general rule, punitive damages should not be more than ten times the actual damages awarded.